jonhiggs/text-processing/README.md

 # Text Processing

 A collection of tools to assist document writing.
-I've been developing an interest in the [roff](https://en.wikipedia.org/wiki/Roff_(software)) ecosystem (and its successors).
+I've been developing an interest in the [roff](https://en.wikipedia.org/wiki/Roff_%28software%29) ecosystem and its successors.

 ## Tools